Clausthal-Zellerfeld: Geography

 Clausthal-Zellerfeld is located on the Upper Harz Plateau.
-The environment is less mountainous compared to most of the Harz, but only hilly.
-As a result, the immediate surrounding area is less wooded and there are more meadow areas.
-Scattered in and around Clausthal-Zellerfeld are numerous dams and streams of the Upper Harz Water Regale.
+The surrounding area is less mountainous compared to most of the Harz.
+As a result, the adjacent area is less wooded and there is more pasture land.
+Scattered in and around Clausthal-Zellerfeld are numerous dams and streams belonging to the Upper Harz Water Regale.

 The depression between Clausthal and Zellerfeld marks a natural "borderline".

 Southwest extends the "Small Clausthal valley".